-- Name route name, used for human perception convenience.
-You may leave this field empty; - Destination address-IP address of destination host or subnet that the route should be established to: - Netmask subnet mask.
-Subnet mask for host should be 255.255.255, for subnet-depending on its size; - Gateway gateway IP address that allows for the access to the 'Destination address'.
+- Name route name, used for for human perception convenience.
+You may leave this field empty. - Destination IP IP address of destination host or subnet that the route should be established to. - Netmask subnet mask.
+Subnet mask for host should be 255.255.255.255, for subnet depending on its size. - Gateway gateway IP address that allows for the access to the 'Destination IP'.

-To apply a new configuration and store settings into the non-volatile memory, click 'Apply' button.
+To apply a new configuration and store settings into the flash memory, click 'Apply' button.
 To discard changes, click 'Cancel' button.